plone/volto/docs/source/configuration/volto-slate/writing-plugins.md

 ## Style

-You may want to include some styling in `editor/plugins/TooltipPlugin/index.js` with
+You may want to include some styling in `editor/plugins/TooltipPlugin/index.js` by importing a style sheet for the tooltip plugin.

 ```js
 import './tooltip.less';